I have been asked many times to share our story, and I have done parts of it over the last couple of years.

 We built up to her doing everything Morley recommended by her second birthday….at 25 months old, she was 11.5kg!!

 It has continued for us and now at just over 4 (posted Jan 2017), she has well over 50 safe foods, we can talk about what foods she can’t have easier than what she can (!!)….she’s developing normally and is on no drugs.
 So many kids with her diagnosis (“eosinophilic oesophagitis”) end up on elemental formula, steroids, ending up also with other autoimmune conditions including eczema, asthma, chronic sickness….

 This 4 year old in her natural environment…Elsa dresses and stickers!

 Her reactions when she has them now are nothing like what they were, and it’s such a different path to where we were!

 Her siblings are now 10 and have seen similar results – no asthma (it was severe!), eczema, constant colds in winter.

 They eat pretty much anything except gluten without issue, though we all avoid eating additives.
 We eat tomatoes, watermelons, mangoes, herbs, spices.

 Something else to consider – we were basically on one income throughout this period of discovery.
 I was made redundant from my job during 2013…so the cost of testing and supplements was something that I feared terribly.

 Instead of spending $1000’s on Drs visits, eczema, asthma and reflux medication for just the kids, we now eat whole food, use limited supplements and see Drs to get blood test checks only…we don’t get sick like we all did (& we weren’t super sickly in the scheme of things!).
 We have saved thousands by having taken a leap of faith to go down this path.

-This is a snippet of the changes for us…most of it since January 2014, but mag started ~August or September 2013.
+This is a snippet of the changes for us…most of it since January 2014, but mag started ~August 2013.